connerdouglass/datamod/README.md

 ### Looking forward

+Here are our goals for near future releases:
-Looking forward, I hope to generify the query generator to support SQLite, PostgreSQL, and maybe even MongoDB and other NoSQL databases.
-If you wish to contribute, please do!
+- Generify the query generator to support SQLite, PostgreSQL, etc.
+- Add support for JOINs, not just subqueries
+- Properly document the serialization system
+- Support for MongoDB, maybe?

+We're looking for help, so if you wish to contribute, please do!